pinting/oraculum/README.md

 \end{aligned}
 ```

 The asymmetry is what the situation calls for.
-An exclusion must never restrict the *next* token, because a longer word escapes it - `tiger` is excluded but `tiger2` is fine.
+An exclusion must never restrict the *next* token, because a longer word escapes it: `tiger` is excluded while `tiger2` is fine.
 An exclusion only ever removes the right to **stop**.
 So a group whose inclusion accepts while some exclusion also accepts is *blocked*: it withholds the terminating token and stays unfinished, forcing generation onward.

 ```
 t        include accepts, no exclusion does             -> accepted